dwarfsuomalainen/TodoApi/README.md

-# TodoApi
+# TodoApi :bowtie:

- C# and .NET core for Web development assignment
+ This Api provides back-end for Todo notes application.
+User required to be authorized befor user can call api.

  Clone the repository to your local machine. https://github.com/dwarfsuomalainen/TodoApi.git